-On June 30, 2017, there were 6,805 Virginia offenders under supervision in other states via the Interstate Compact for Adult Offender Supervision and 2,375 out-of-state cases under supervision in Virginia.
+On June 30, 2018, there were 6,906 Virginia offenders transferred to other states via the Interstate Compact for Adult Offender Supervision and 2,442 out-of-state cases under supervision in Virginia.
 Virginia currently ranks among the top four states in volume of transfers.
+In the past year, Virginia's Compact Office workload increased 8% due to a rise in transferred cases and rule changes.